ttadano/ALM/docs/compile-with-conda-packages.rst

 Building ALM library for C++ by modifying ``CMakeLists.txt``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you need only ALM python module, this section can be skipped.
+Note
+that the ``CMakeLists.txt.conda`` doesn't work well for macOS.

 Let's assume we are in the directory ``$HOME/ALM/ALM`` (see above
 :ref:`directory structure <build_ALMlib>`).
 The ALM